 I hate interfaces, and I do not use them.
 Refer to A minimalist approach to Object Oriented Programming with PHP for a detailed explanation.

-I love abstract classes.
-In my RADICORE framework, which deals with database applications, every Model component in the Business layer represents a single database table, and all the code which is common to database tables has been defined once in a single abstract table class which is then inherited by every one of my 350+ concrete table classes.
+In my RADICORE framework, which deals with database applications, every Model component in the Business layer represents a single database table, and all the code which is common to database tables has been defined once in a single abstract table class which is then inherited by every one of my 400+ concrete table classes.
 This abstract class is filled with 200+ concrete methods, not abstract methods, so none of them need be defined and implemented in the subclass.
 This provides a huge amount of reusable/sharable code, and as this is supposed to be the objective of OOP I absolutely refuse to acknowledge any criticisms which say that my implementation of OOP is wrong.

 I never inherit from one concrete class in order to create a different concrete class, and I never create deep inheritance hierarchies.
-I only ever extend a concrete class when a different user transaction requires a different implementation in one or more of the custom methods.
+I only ever extend a concrete class when a different user transaction requires a different implementation in one or more of the custom hook methods.